SaintBernardLab/SaintBernard/examples/README.md

   [../]
 []
 ```
-The syntax of the parameter file should be as follows:
+The syntax of the parameter file should be as follows (the file used for this example is [ParameterField.txt](ParameterField.txt)):
 ```
 // property field
 nx = 2 , ny = 2 , nz = 1